MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 ### GetAvailableWifiNetworks
 Obtains a list of local WiFi networks and basic information regarding each.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
 * Result (array) - An array containing one element for each WiFi network discovered.
 Each element contains the following:
    * Name (string) - The name of the WiFi network.
    * SignalStrength (integer) - A numeric value for the strength of the network.
-   * IsSecure (boolean) - True if the network is secure.
-Otherwise, false.
+   * IsSecure (boolean) - Returns a value of `true` if the network is secure.
+Otherwise, `false`.

 ### GetBatteryLevel
 Obtains Misty's current battery level.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
 * Result (double) - Returns a value between 0 and 100 corresponding to the current battery level.

 ### GetDeviceInformation
 Obtains device-related information for the robot.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
 * Result (object) - An object containing information about the robot, with the following fields.
    * batteryLevel - The battery charge percentage (in decimal format) and the current battery voltage.
    * currentProfileName - The name of the network that the robot is on.